ndronos/c-nomorph/all-Over/KandR.md

 there are no READ or WRITE statements, and no built-in file access methods.
 All these higher-level mechanisms must be provided by explicitly-called functions.
 Most C implementations have included a reasonably standard collection of such functions.

-...
-...
+Similarly, C offers only straightforward, single-thread control-flow: tests, loops, grouping, and subprograms, but not multiprogramming, parallel operations, synchronization, or coroutines.

 (K&R, 1988) 2 Introduction
 ```

 ```
-Although the absence of some... features may seem like a grave deficiency... keeping the language down to a modest size has real benefits.
+Although the absence of some of there features may seem like a grave deficiency... keeping the language down to a modest size has real benefits.
 Since C is relatively small, it can be described in a small space, and learned quickly.
 A programmer can reasonably expect to know and understand and indeed regularly use the